MultisampledNight/flow/src/util/preset/math.typ

   fade(desc),
 ))

-/// A polynomial, written out explicitly.
+/// A polynomial in standard form.
 #let ply(
   /// The coefficient variables base.
   /// It is indexed for the value to use as multiplier.